Kajalvermaa/Kajalvermaa/README.md

-# Hey there! 👋 I'm Harsh Shrivastava
+# Hey there! 👋 I'm Kajal Vermaa

 Welcome to my GitHub corner!
 I'm a passionate developer who loves turning ideas into reality through code.
 Here’s a sneak peek into what I do and what excites me.